-Since March 2020, Australia has had some of the strictest border controls in place in the world, to help stop the spread of the Coronavirus.
-But recent reports suggest that Australia is set to reopen its international borders to vaccinated citizens and their relatives from November 2021.
+Since March 2020, Australia has had some of the strictest border controls in place in the world, to help stop the spread of Covid-19.
+However, from 18th April 2022 all pre-departure testing requirements will be removed for all passengers arriving or transiting Australia.

 Can I Move to Australia?

-Australia is becoming much more strict in terms of its stance on immigration.
-It is likely, however, that it will still have a large number of immigrants allowed to enter the country after COVID restrictions are lifted, to help fill gaps in employment for skilled workers and to help the economy.
+Australia is relatively strict in terms of its stance on immigration.
+It is likely, however, that it will still have a large number of immigrants allowed to enter the country, to help fill gaps in employment for skilled workers and help the economy.

 Types of Visa for Australia

 There are quite a few options for Australian Visas, depending on your specific needs and situation.
 Your starting point for information should be the Australian Government Department of Home Affairs as they have a list of the Visa options available as well as a Visa Finder that should help you explore the options.